Svxy/menu/docs/index.md

   - Menu Arrow Animation Delay

-  <input type="checkbox"/> Gameplay While Cursor Is Active
+  Gameplay While Cursor Is Active

-  <input type="checkbox"/> Safe Mode
+  Safe Mode

-  <input type="checkbox"/> Disable Cursor When Menu Gets Closed
+  Disable Cursor When Menu Gets Closed

-  <input type="checkbox"/> Do not overwrite "Textures.ytd" at init
+  Do not overwrite "Textures.ytd" at init

 <select>
   <option>About</option>